Goodwill announces hiring event in Springdale

 SPRINGDALE, Ark.
-(KFTA) — Goodwill representatives will host a hiring event in Springdale on December 12, according to a press release.
+(KNWA) — Goodwill representatives will host a hiring event in Springdale on December 12, according to a press release.

 More than 20 positions are available throughout the Northwest Arkansas region, including part-time and full-time sales associates, production lead, material handlers and production associates.